Within your first year studying Eduqas Film Studies A-Level, you cover the following topics:

 - Short Film

 What can the film tell us about history and society at that time?
 You will study the films in terms of the representations they present or challenge.
-At AS students study the specialist film areas of Spectatorship & Narrative.
-At A Level you will engage in the study of Ideology, the Auteur and Critical Debates surrounding Film.
+Students study the specialist film areas of Spectatorship & Narrative and engage in the study of Ideology, the Auteur and Critical Debates surrounding Film.

 The Myths Versus the Facts